samueladesoga/samblog/content/posts/selenium-and-javascript-events.md

 author = "samueladesoga"
 +++

-Have you ver been in situattion when you have typed a value into a text box and you expect a Javascript event to be triggered such as “OnBlur”
+Have you ver been in situation when you have typed a value into a text box and you expect a Javascript event to be triggered such as “OnBlur”

 Well selenium has a method “FireEvent” which triggers the event for you, but then the trick is you have to strip the “on” and name for the event wouldbe “OnBlur”